HatchApps/xavier-help/insights.md

 make sense to evaluate transaction history before the change, so set this date to be the 1st of January (or whenever you made the change).

+### Narrowing The Scope
+The Multi-Coded Contacts insight allows you to get really targeted with the data cleanup process, and quickly filter out any suggestions that don't make sense for your situation.

+**Revenue | Expense | All**: Restrict the suggestions list to only transactions relating to Revenue OR Expenses.

+**Account | Tax | All**: Restrict the suggestions list to only transactions Xavier has identified with Account Code anomalies, OR Tax Code anomalies.

 ## Contact Defaults
 Contacts in Xero can be setup with "default" account codes for sales and purchases.
 If set, Xero will use these to pre-populate the account code fields during bank statement reconciliation.
 For contacts that your client has